att/ast/CONTRIBUTING.md

 ```

 ### Testing with ASAN -- AddressSanitizer

-At the moment this only works on Linux using gcc.

 Configure with `meson -DASAN=true`.
 Then build with `ninja` as usual.
 Run
 the tests with `meson test --setup=asan`.